Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Graphs without additional components

 If there are no partial conjugations of type (4) and (5) in the classification theorem, we obtain an interesting group structure of $\mathrm{PSO}(A_{\Gamma})$.
+We say that a vertex $v\in \Gamma$ \textit{defines only subordinate partial conjugations} if there is no non-trivial partial conjugation in $\Out(A_\Gamma)$ of the form $P_v^C$ of type (4) or (5).

-\begin{thm} Let $\Gamma$ be a graph with a maximal SIL-pair system $\{w_1,\ldots,w_n\}$ without additional components.
-Suppose that every vertex in each simultaneously shared component either has the star whose complement is connected, or defines subordinate partial conjugations, all of whose supports contain a vertex that also defines subordinate partial conjugations.
+\begin{thm} Let $\Gamma$ be a graph with a maximal SIL-pair system $\{w_1,\ldots,w_n\}$ and no additional components.
+Suppose that every vertex in each simultaneously shared component either has the star whose complement is connected, or defines only subordinate partial conjugations, all of whose supports contain a vertex that also defines subordinate partial conjugations.
 If $n\geq 3$, then

 where $G$ is a subgroup generated by partial conjugations defined by vertices in $\cap_i \lk(w_i)$, $H_k$ is a subgroup generated by the union of $\{P_{v_j}^{C_k}:v_j\in C_j, \cap_i \lk(w_i)\subset\lk(v_j), 1\leq j\leq k\}$ and $\{P_{v_k}^{C_j}:v_k\in C_k, \cap_i \lk(w_i)\subset\lk(v_k), 2\leq j\leq k\}$, and $K$ is a subgroup generated by all subordinate partial conjugations. \end{thm}